SKopecz/PositiveIntegrators.jl/docs/src/robertson_benchmark.md

      ylims = (10^-5, 10^0), yticks = 10.0 .^ (-5:1:0), minorticks = 10)
 ```

-We see that the second and third order schemes perform very similar.
-The schemes `SSPMPRK22(0.5, 1.0)` and `MPRK22(0.5)` have not been considered above. `SSPMPRK22` generates oscillatory solutions.
+We see that the second and third order schemes perform very similar, with the exception of `MPRK22(0.5)`.
+The superior performance of `MPRK22(0.5)` cannot be seen in other benchmarks is therefore an exception here.

+The scheme `SSPMPRK22(0.5, 1.0)` has not been considered above, since it generates oscillatory solutions.

 ```@example ROBER
 sol1 = solve(prob, SSPMPRK22(0.5, 1.0), abstol=1e-5, reltol = 1e-4);